aidanmelen/terraform-aws-eks-auth/examples/patch/README.md

 # Patch Example

-The aws-auth configmap will be patched in-place with additional roles, users, and accounts.
+The aws-auth configmap will be patched in-place with `kubectl` and will not be managed with Terraform state.

 ```hcl
 module "eks_auth" {